-City regulations on adult entertainment businesses leads to secondary effects doctrine
+Regulations on adult entertainment businesses led to secondary effects doctrine

 Adult entertainment establishments are subject to an array of zoning and licensing requirements.
 A typical regulation provides that adult businesses cannot be within 500 feet of a church, school, playground, or another adult-oriented business.
 Others dictate the distance between patrons and performers, limit the hours of operation, or prohibit totally nude dancing.
 Strict licensing requirements must be observed when opening adult businesses.

 The Supreme Court introduced the secondary effects doctrine in its decision in Young v.
 American Mini Theatres (1976).
 The city of Detroit had adopted an anti-skid row ordinance preventing adult businesses from locating within 1,000 feet of any two existing adult businesses or within 500 feet of any residential area.
 The theater that challenged the law contended that the zoning ordinance was a content-based law that targeted businesses because officials did not like the expressive messages conveyed by the adult material displayed.

 Court cited neighborhood deterioration as 'secondary effect' of adult business concentration